eworm-de/routeros-scripts/doc/check-routeros-update.md

 Configuration
 -------------

+No extra configuration is required to receive notifications.
+Several mechanisms are availalbe to enable automatic installation of updates.
-Configuration is required only if you want to control update process with safe versions from a web server.
-The configuration goes to `global-config-overlay`, this is the parameter:
+The configuration goes to `global-config-overlay`, these are the parameters:

-* `SafeUpdateNeighbor`: install updates automatically if seen in neighbor list
+* `SafeUpdateNeighbor`: install updates automatically if at least one other device is seen in neighbor list with new version
-* `SafeUpdatePatch`: install patch updates automatically
+* `SafeUpdatePatch`: install patch updates (where just last digit changes) automatically
-* `SafeUpdateUrl`: url to check for safe update, the channel (`long-term`, `stable` or `testing`) is appended
+* `SafeUpdateUrl`: url on webserver to check for safe update, the channel (`long-term`, `stable` or `testing`) is appended

 Also notification settings are required for [e-mail](mod/notification-email.md),